shuhanmomo/pset-4/problem2/README.md

 2. Please submit your rendered images for both problems in the report pdf file.
 Please make sure that you used the intrinsics corresponding to the `submit` mode.

 3. For the questions, write in English and submit the report PDF file.

+It's better to name this pdf as problem_2.pdf.
+If you want to combine it with the pdf report from problem_3, it's fine as well.